-One of your first ports of call should be the Frontier Forums – if there’s a problem or question asked about the game it’s likely to have been covered here first.
+One of your first ports of call should always be the Frontier Forums – if there’s a problem or question asked about the game it’s likely to have been covered here first.
 And if all else fails you can give the manual a shot – an early version can be found here.

 What follows is some of our own experiences and recommendations that might help to get you going.
 And if there is something handy we’ve found elsewhere that’ll help out too, we’ll link to it.
 We can’t cover everything and if there is something else you think might be worth sharing, please let us know and we’ll update this accordingly.